 Graph 3: Four slopes reveal four speed values.

 The main difference compared to the first two graphs is that it has a section with a negative slope.
 What does this signify?
 It simply means that the object has turned around and is heading back towards its starting point (the distance is getting less as time increases, reaching 0m, the starting point, at 100s).
+But since it is including direction information, the Y-axis label on the graph has been changed to Displacement.

 So, the calculations for graph 3 are the same as for graph 2 but with one extra section: